vectordotdev/vector/website/content/en/docs/reference/configuration/tls.md

 The OpenSSL library in Vector can be configured using a [configuration file][openssl-config].

-By default, OpenSSL will look for a configuration file in the following locations:
+By default, OpenSSL looks for a configuration file in the following locations:

 * A configuration file specified by the `OPENSSL_CONF` environment variable.
 * The predefined `/usr/local/ssl/openssl.cnf` configuration file.

-Note that it is possible to use specific OpenSSL configurations only for Vector via `OPENSSL_CONF`.
+**Note**: It is possible to use specific OpenSSL configurations only for Vector using the `OPENSSL_CONF` variable.

-## OpenSSL Implementation Providers
+## OpenSSL implementation providers

 In OpenSSL, a [provider][openssl-providers] is a code module that provides one or more implementations for various operations and algorithms used for cryptography and secure communication.